patrickgordon/tanda-punctuality-work-sample/README.md

 * npm @ at least 3.0.0 (tested with 3.3.12)
 * sinatra @ at least 1.4.7 (tested with this)
 * node @ at least 4.5.0 (tested with 5.5.0)
+* I highly suggest using Chrome to view this

 #### Steps to get started
 1. Install Sinatra: `gem install sinatra`